SophiaAzaraev/CS240_GroupProject/README.md

 - Start first clock using `std::chrono()`.
 Loop through each line in passwords.txt:
     - When `bruteForce()` cracks the password, return.
 - Stop first clock.
-- Output number of passwords cracked, total time to crack passwords, and average time per password.
+- Output number of passwords cracked, total time to crack passwords, and average time per password for `bruteForceAttack()`.
 - Start second clock using `std::chrono()`.
 Loop through each line in passwords.txt:
     - If `dictionaryAttack()` cracks the password, increment dictPasswordsCracked.
 - Stop second clock.
-- Output number of passwords cracked, total time to crack passwords, and average time per password.
+- Output number of passwords cracked, total time to crack passwords, and average time per password for `bruteForceAttack()`.

+## _Results_